syncfusion-content/javascript-docs/js/Grid/Getting-Started.md

 [`Data binding`](http://helpjs.syncfusion.com/js/grid/data-binding) in the grid is achieved by using the [`ej.DataManager`](http://helpjs.syncfusion.com/js/datamanager/overview) that supports both RESTful JSON data services binding and local JSON array binding.
 To set the data source to the grid, the [`dataSource`](http://help.syncfusion.com/js/api/ejgrid#members:columns-datasource) property is assigned with the instance of the `ej.DataManger`.
 For demonstration purpose, [Northwind OData service](http://mvc.syncfusion.com/Services/Northwnd.svc/) is used in this tutorial.
 Refer to the following code example.

+{% highlight html %}

 <div id="Grid"></div>
 <script type="text/javascript">
     $(function () {// Document is ready.
         //oData Adaptor with DataManager
         var dataManager = new ej.DataManager("http://mvc.syncfusion.com/Services/Northwnd.svc/Foods");
         $("#Grid").ejGrid({
             dataSource: dataManager
         });
     });
 </script>

+{% endhighlight %}

-N> _ ODataAdaptor is the default adaptor for the DataManager.
+N> _ODataAdaptor is the default adaptor for the DataManager.
 On binding to other web services, proper_ [data adaptor](http://helpjs.syncfusion.com/js/datamanager/data-adaptors) needs _to be set on `adaptor` option of the DataManager._

 ![](Getting-started_images/Getting-started_img2.png)
 {:.image }